comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 Since cAll leads to all links being followed, including those followed by cMatch, it is theoretically a sufficient replacement for cMatch.
-However, our results show that too many links are being followed with cAll, which leads to timeouts for nearly all queries.
+However, our results show that cAll follows too many links, which leads to timeouts for nearly all queries.

 Our results show that solely using reachability semantics (cMatch or cAll) without a data discovery method is insufficient for discover queries, where a accuracy of only up to 3.13% can be achieved for discover queries.